Italian auxiliary ship Olterra: Construction and early career

 Olterra started life as the tanker Osage.
-She was built in 1913 by Palmer's Ship Building and Iron Co Ltd, Tyneside, United Kingdom, for a German company.
+She was built in 1913 by Palmer's Ship Building and Iron Co Ltd, Tyneside in England, for a German company.
 Osage was sold to the Standard Oil Co in New York in 1914 and renamed Baton Rouge.
 In 1925 she was again sold, this time to the European Shipping Co.
 Ltd of London and renamed Olterra.
 As Olterra she passed through the hands of the British Oil Shipping Co.
 Ltd and in 1930 was bought by Andrea Zanchi in Genoa.
-On 10 June 1940, when Italy entered World War II by declaring war on France and the United Kingdom, Olterra found herself in the Bay of Gibraltar off Algeciras, Spain.
+On 10 June 1940, when Italy entered the Second World War by declaring war on France and the United Kingdom, Olterra found herself in the Bay of Gibraltar off Algeciras, Spain.
 She was scuttled by her own crew to prevent her capture by British forces from Gibraltar.

 Previous operations

 From 24 September 1940 to 15 September 1942, there were six submarine-borne assaults on Gibraltar.
-Three of them resulted in the destruction or sinking of a number of Allied freighters, with a total tonnage of some 40,000 tn.
+Three of them resulted in the destruction or sinking of Allied freighters, with a total tonnage of some 40,000 GRT.
 Three of them were carried out by human torpedoes launched from the submarine Scirè; the other two were the work of combat swimmers.

 Villa Carmela

 After the attacks carried out by Scirè, the commander of the Decima MAS realised that, given the limitations of using a submarine as a mother ship for human torpedoes in Gibraltar, it would be more feasible to mount a secret base in neutral Spain.
 A first step in that direction was taken when a member of the Decima, Antonio Ramognino, rented a bungalow along the coast road near Algeciras, right in front of a bay used by Allied convoys to drop anchors.
 The operations from Villa Carmela were carried out by combat swimmers.
-Because Ramognino's wife was a Spanish citizen, he had little difficulty establishing his ‘home’ there.
+Because Ramognino's wife was a Spanish citizen, he had little difficulty establishing his 'home' there.
 Five merchant ships were sunk or damaged from July to September 1942 by frogmen from Villa Carmela using limpet mines.
 Olterra played the role of advanced observation post for those missions.